-- Offer established programs and services that target the needs and interests of female offenders. - Track participation in programs by updating SENTRY and other databases as appropriate. - Compile a list of gender-responsive programs for posting at the facility, with a copy provided quarterly to the regional coordinator. - Participate (Wardens) in quarterly meetings with the Women and Special Populations Branch. - Ensure institution volunteers are appropriately trained in the needs of female offenders.
+- Offer established programs and services that target the needs and interests of female offenders. - Track participation in programs by updating SENTRY and other databases as appropriate. - Compile a list of programs designed specifically for females to post at the facility, with a copy provided quarterly to the regional coordinator. - Participate (Wardens) in quarterly meetings with the Women and Special Populations Branch. - Ensure institution volunteers are appropriately trained in the needs of female offenders.